kubevault/prometheus-exporter/docs/concepts/vault-server-crds/vaultserver.md

   - priority
   - securityContext

-Uses of some field of `spec.podTemplate` is described below,
+You can find the full list of fields [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.16.3/api/v1/types.go).
+Some of the fields of `spec.podTemplate` are described below:

 ##### spec.podTemplate.spec.imagePullSecret